Phone: (415) 615-0879

 Fax: (415) 974-6745

-As a family law practitioner Mr. Jones has handled every manner of case including adoptions, child custody and visitation disputes, guardianships, and hundreds of divorces.
-Mr. Jones’ employment background in finance along with his undergraduate work in mathematics has proved especially helpful in family law matters involving support or complex property division along with various business and transactional matters.
+As a family law practitioner Mr. Jones has handled every manner of case including hundreds of divorces, child custody and visitation disputes, child support matters, domestic violence cases, guardianships and adoptions.
+Mr. Jones’ employment background in finance along with his undergraduate degree in pure mathematics has proved especially helpful in family law matters involving support or complex property division.

 In addition to operating his own law practice, Mr. Jones teaches Mock Trial as an adjunct professor at Golden Gate University School of Law and has coached teams competing in the National American Association of Justice competition, the Bay Area San Francisco Trial Lawyers Association regional competition, and the Stetson Law School pretrial competition.